kendallzhu/prototypes/README.md

 - Guided commands initiate processes to help drive progress when stuck:
   - /pick - Tournament-style bracket to pick a node (useful for todos!).
   - /grow - Review entire graph rearrange and grow nodes one at a time
-  - /compress - Review entire graph delete and condense nodes one at a time
+  - /refactor - Review and refactor entire graph one node at a time